Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 Here you can see how a WGAN fails to model 8 Gaussians (left) because it uses simple functions.
 On the other hand, a WGAN-GP correctly models them using more complex functions (right).
 {: .img-caption}

 **Gradient penalty.** So how do we get rid of weight clipping?
 The authors of the WGAN-GP (where GP stands for gradient penalty) propose enforcing the Lipschitz constraint using another method called gradient penalty.
 Basically, GP consists of restricting some gradients to have a norm of 1.
-This is why it's call gradient penalty, as it penalizes gradients which norms deviate from 1.
+This is why it's called gradient penalty, as it penalizes gradients which norms deviate from 1.

 **Advantages.** As a result, WGANs trained using GP rather than weight clipping have faster convergence.
 Additionally, the training is much more stable to an extent where hyperparameter tuning is no longer required and the architecture used is not as critical.
 These WGAN-GP also generate high-quality samples, but it is difficult to tell by how much.
 On proven and tested architectures, the quality of these samples are very similar to the baseline WGAN: